hi-polymer/EP/content/_index.md

               * Assisted in instruction on research design course, provided feedback and guidance for research proposal drafts for students projects.
               * Graded assignments and exams, and answered student questions to support the course instructor.
+    - title: Teaching Assistant for Advanced Geospatial Analysis
+          company: McGill University
+          company_url: ''
+          company_logo: org-gc
+          location: Montreal
+          date_start: '2021-01-01'
+          date_end: ''
+          description: |2-
+              Responsibilities include:

+              * Designed and led instruction of the laboratory portion of the course
+              * Provided feedback and guidance for class research proposal drafts for students projects.
+              * Graded assignments and exams, and answered student questions to support the course instructor.

     design:
       columns: '2'